trevordevore/levure/framework/helpers/preferences/README.md

 The preferences file is stored in the folder returned by `levureApplicationDataFolder()` on all platforms except macOS, where it is stored in `~/Library/Preferences`, so you should specify only the name of the preferences file without any other path information.

-IMPORTANT: Do not use quote marks around your strings in `app.yml`.
+Do not use quote marks around your `preferences filename` value in `app.yml`.

 ```
 # app.yml